 How Long Do Crowns Last?

-Depending on the type of material and where they are fitted, dental crowns can last five to 15 years.
+Depending on the type of material, dental crowns can last five to 15 years.
 You will need them repaired or replaced after their lifespan.
-Depending on the rate of wear and tear, your crown may last a short or a long period.
+Depending on the rate of wear and tear, and on your oral hygiene, your crown may last a short or a long period.

 To get more information about dental crowns and understand when you need them, consult our team at Michelle Hedgecock, DDS.
 Give us a call now at (512) 617-3361 to request a consultation appointment.